javascript-tutorial/en.javascript.info/1-js/09-classes/02-class-inheritance/article.md

 The only place in the language where `[[HomeObject]]` is used -- is `super`.
 So, if a method does not use `super`, then we can still consider it free and copy between objects.
 But with `super` things may go wrong.

-Here's the demo of a wrong `super` call:
+Here's the demo of a wrong `super` result after copying:

 ```js run
 let animal = {